-- 3.76 In advance of a season, the Notional Producer forecasts peak milk supply for each island, and ensures it has sufficient processing capacity to process this milk.
+- 3.71 Inter-island milk transport costs are the costs of transporting raw milk to the other island if a particular island does not have the ability to process milk due to capacity constraints. - 3.72 In advance of a season, the Notional Producer forecasts peak milk supply for each island, and ensures it has sufficient processing capacity to process this milk.
 If actual milk supply is greater than forecast, we understand from Fonterra that the notional processor would be able to increase processing capacity by up to approximately 13% by reducing the lactose content of SMP/WMP.
-Only once it had exhausted this option would it transport raw milk between islands for processing. - 3.77 The 2022/23 base milk price calculation has assumed that the Notional Producer has sufficient raw milk processing capacity in both the North Island and the South Island, such that no raw milk would be required to be transported between islands for processing, and as such the cost would be zero.
-We have reviewed the extent to which this assumption is practically feasible for an efficient processor.
+Only once it had exhausted this option would it transport raw milk between islands for processing. - 3.73 The 2022/23 base milk price calculation has assumed that the Notional Producer has sufficient raw milk processing capacity in both the North Island and the South Island, such that no raw milk would be required to be transported between islands for processing, and as such the cost would be zero.38 We have reviewed the extent to which this assumption is practically feasible for an efficient processor.